+A4a

-A4a The table below lists the Mandatory Medical Staff Requirements for each competition playing home and away games, and on training days.
+The table below lists the Mandatory Medical Staff Requirements for each competition playing home and away games, and on training days.

 Competition Match Day Home Games - Mandatory Match Day Away Games - Mandatory Training Days Super League Doctor Physiotherapist Second Doctor or Equivalent Second Physiotherapist or Equivalent (best practice) NB Match Officials must be treated by the home team medical team if required.
-This should be provided without waiting for request in emergency situations.
-Doctor Physiotherapist Second Doctor or Equivalent (best practice) Second Physiotherapist or Equivalent (best practice) Physiotherapist or Equivalent must travel with the players on the return journey in case of delayed concussion or other injuries/medical emergencies.
-Where players travel independently this must be managed with the Club Medical Staff.
-Physiotherapist(s) - Best Practice or Sports Therapist or Sports Rehabilitator - Mandatory with a current IMMOFP qualification.
-Full Time Championship & League 1 Clubs Doctor Physiotherapist NB Match Officials must be treated by the home team medical team if required.
-This should be provided without waiting for request in emergency situations.
-Doctor or Equivalent Physiotherapist or Equivalent Physiotherapist or Equivalent must travel with the players on the return journey in case of delayed concussion or other injuries/medical emergencies.
-Where players travel independently this must be managed with the Club Medical Staff.
-Physiotherapist(s) - Best Practice or Sports Therapist or Sports Rehabilitator - Mandatory with a current IMMOFP qualification.
-Championship Clubs (other than full time Clubs) Doctor or Equivalent Physiotherapist NB Match Officials must be treated by the home team medical team if Physiotherapist or Equivalent Physiotherapist or Equivalent must travel with the players on the return journey in Physiotherapist or Sports Therapist or Sports Rehabilitator - Best Practice with a current IMMOFP qualification or
+This should be provided without waiting for request in emergency situations. - Doctor - Physiotherapist - Second Doctor or Equivalent (best practice) - Second Physiotherapist or Equivalent (best practice) - Physiotherapist or Equivalent (or Doctor or Equivalent) must travel with the players on the return journey in case of delayed concussion or other injuries/medical emergencies Where players travel independently this must be managed with the Club Medical Staff. - IMMOFP Qualified Physiotherapist(s) - Best Practice or - IMMOFP Qualified Sports Therapist or Sports Rehabilitator - Mandatory with a current IMMOFP qualification.
+Full Time Championship & League 1 Clubs - Doctor - Physiotherapist - NB March Officials must be treated by the home team medical team if required.
+This should be provided without waiting for request in emergency situations. - Doctor or Equivalent - Physiotherapist or Equivalent - Physiotherapist or Equivalent (or Doctor - Physiotherapist or Equivalent (or Doctor - Capivalent) must travel with the - players on the return journey in case of - delayed concussion or other - injuries/medical emergencies Where players travel independently this - must be managed with the Club Medical - Staff. - IMMOFP Qualified Physiotherapist(s) - Best Practice or - IMMOFP Qualified Sports Therapist or Sports Rehabilitator - Mandatory with a current IMMOFP qualification.
+Championship Clubs (other than full time Clubs) Doctor or Equivalent Physiotherapist NB Match Officials must be treated by the home team medical team if Physiotherapist or Equivalent Physiotherapist or Equivalent (or Doctor or Equivalent) must travel with the players on the return journey in case of IMMOFP Qualified Physiotherapist or Equivalent - Best Practice Qualified First Aider - Mandatory with a minimum Level 3 qualification.